 In early December 2002, a federal judge ordered that former police officer-turned-businessman João Arcanjo Ribeiro be held in temporary detention after federal and state prosecutors identified him as the head of a major organized crime group and linked him to several homicides, including the murder of Brandão.
 Ribeiro fled, and was arrested in Uruguay in 2003 and held in detention there while awaiting extradition proceedings.

 Later that month, Ribeiro was formally charged with masterminding Brandão's murder in retaliation for his newspaper's criticism of organized crime and illegal gambling.
 Ribeiro also faced homicide, smuggling, money laundering, tax evasion, illegal gambling, and racketeering charges.
 Prosecutors also charged former police officers Araújo and Alves with involvement in the murder.
 Two suspects arrested the same month, João Leite and Fernando Barbosa Belo, were charged as accomplices.

 In December 2003, Araújo was convicted and sentenced to 18 years in prison.
 In June 2005, Leite and Alves were convicted and sentenced to 15 and 17 years in prison, respectively.
 Alves escaped prison in July 2005 and remains a fugitive.
 In September 2005, Barbosa was convicted and sentenced to 13 years in prison.

 On March 10, 2006, Ribeiro was extradited from Uruguay and taken to the Pascoal Ramos Prison near Cuiabá.
-A state judge is hearing the charges against him to determine whether he should stand trial by jury for ordering the murder of Brandão.
+He was convicted in October, 2013, and sentenced to 19 years in prison.
+His lawyer said he would appeal.

 Job: Columnist / Commentator